mtxslv/StudyingMachineLearning/README.md

 * */MIT6.S191/*: exercises for the [MIT Intro To Deep Learning](http://introtodeeplearning.com/) course.
 The labs can be found [here](https://github.com/aamini/introtodeeplearning_labs).
 Huge thanks to the team involved with the classes!

 * */PaulGAllenSchool/*: Machine Learning classes hosted by professor Pedro Domingos.
-You can find the it [on Youtube](https://www.youtube.com/user/UWCSE/playlists?view=50&sort=dd&shelf_id=16) and the material can be found [here](https://courses.cs.washington.edu/courses/csep546/17au/).
+You can find it [on Youtube](https://www.youtube.com/user/UWCSE/playlists?view=50&sort=dd&shelf_id=16) and the material can be found [here](https://courses.cs.washington.edu/courses/csep546/17au/).

 * */perceptron/*: I tried to develop a C class of a perceptron.
 It's still incomplete :( .